How to Act New (Romans 6:1-14)

 I want to give you a practical way that you can consider yourself as dead to sin.
 How many people would say that they have some sort of character flaw, or quirk, or sinful habit that keeps on popping up in their lives?
 A short temper, a sarcastic attitude, lust, whatever.
 We have a tendency to identify ourselves with that area of sin – to say, “I have an anger problem,” or, “I tend to be a lustful person.”
 It’s almost as if we identify with that sin so strongly that we see that sin as part of us.

 Paul says, “Don’t do that.
 See yourself as dead to sin.”
 And he gives us a practical way to consider ourselves as distinct from whatever it is that you struggle with.
-It’s a different way to thinking about sin.
+It’s a different way of thinking about sin.
 Treat sin as a separate entity.
 It’s not me.
 I’m not sin.
 See sin as a separate entity that’s trying to get control of you, rather than sin as part of your character.

 Read with me what Paul says in verses 12-14: